Farof/heroprotocoljs/reference/replay.tracker.events.md

 - TownGateL3BRULTRVisionBlocked
 - TownGateL3VerticalLeftVisionBlocked
 - TownGateL3VerticalRightVisionBlocked
-- LuxoriaTemple - Temple you can controll in the Sky Temple Map
+- LuxoriaTemple - Temple you can controll in the `Sky Temple` map
 - GhostShipBeacon - Ghost ship you can 'controll' by paying coins
-- ItemSoulPickup - Item you can pickup in the Tomb of the Spider Map, awards 1 gem.
+- ItemSoulPickup - Item you can pickup in the `Tomb of the Spider` Map, awards 1 gem.
-- ItemSoulPickupFive - Item you can pickup in the Tomb of the Spider Map, awards 5 gems.
+- ItemSoulPickupFive - Item you can pickup in the `Tomb of the Spider` map, awards 5 gems.
 - SoulEater - Big spider summoned when a team completes the required amount of item souls.
-- SoulEaterMinion - Medium spiders summoned by the big spider.
+- SoulEaterMinion - Medium spiders summoned by the big spider in the `Tomb of the Spider` map
-- ItemSoulPickupTwenty - Item you can pickup in the Tomb of the Spider Map, awards 20 gems.
+- ItemSoulPickupTwenty - Item you can pickup in the `Tomb of the Spider` map, awards 20 gems.
 - MercLanerMeleeOgre - Siege mercenaries
 - MercLanerSiegeGiant - Boss mercenarie that appears on most of the maps
 - MercLanerRangedOgre - Another siege mercenarie